felipegimenezsilva/ClusterControlNode/README.md

 ## Run ClusterControl image with SSH Port

-To this case, the port host:5000 show the SSL interface of Cluster Control (CC), and the host:7000 allow us to connect in container SSH port.
+To this case, the port host:5000 show the SSL interface of Cluster Control (CC).

 ```
 docker run -d \
 	--name cc \
 	-p 5000:443 \
-	-p 7000:22 \
 	severalnines/clustercontrol
 ```

-To permit connections, we need to configure a password to root inside the CC container.
+To permit the Cluster Control connect with others containers, we need to get the public key, and include in authorized_keys file.
+To get the public key of Cloud Control, use:

 ```
 docker exec -it cc bash
-passwd
+cat /root/.ssh/id_rsa.pub
 ```
+Copy the content, and put in 'authorized_keys' file.

 ## Build the Node image